linebender/rfcs/rfcs/0001-masonry-backend.md

 (In web frameworks that use a virtual DOM, this process is sometimes known as "reconciliation".)

-Xilem has multiple platform layers. `xilem_web` is based on the web DOM, whereas `xilem_native` is based on the Masonry crate, which provides a native widget tree and some Developer Experience features.
+Xilem has multiple platform layers. `xilem_web` is based on the web DOM, whereas the main `xilem` crate is based on Masonry, which provides a native widget tree and some Developer Experience features.

 Note that, while the platform layer is sometimes referred to as a "backend", it's somewhat tightly coupled with the reactive layer.

-`xilem_web`, `xilem_native` and any other platforms will each have their own version of the `View` trait, the `ViewSequence` trait, the `AnyView` trait, the `BoxedView` type, and so on.
+`xilem_web`, `xilem` and any other platforms will each have their own version of the `View` trait, the `ViewSequence` trait, the `AnyView` trait, the `BoxedView` type, and so on.

-### `xilem_native`
+### `xilem`

-The element type in `xilem_native` must implement `masonry::Widget`.
+The element type in `xilem` is bound to the `masonry::Widget` trait.
+Different views defined in Xilem have matching Widget types defined in Masonry, though the correspondence isn't always one-to-one.

-Widget in Masonry is a trait that represent units of graphical composition, things like text and buttons and boxes and containers.
+`Widget` in Masonry is a trait that represent units of graphical composition, things like text and buttons and boxes and containers.
 To implement Widget, a type must:

 - Be `'static`.
 - Provide info about its children.